HERBench: A Benchmark for Multi-Evidence Integration in Video Question Answering: Extended Experimental Results Analysis

 In contrast, tasks focused on local attributes or spatially constrained counting, such as \textit{[RLPC]} (Region-Localized People Counting, MRFS 3.11) and \textit{[AGAR]} (Attribute Recognition, MRFS 3.85), require fewer distinct frames.
 However, even these ``lower'' MRFS values demonstrate that reliance on a single frame is insufficient, confirming that HERBench successfully enforces multi-evidence integration even for localized tasks.
 The overall weighted mean MRFS of $5.49$ validates the benchmark's design goal: forcing models to look at multiple snapshots to derive correct answers.

 \paragraph{MRFS vs Accuracy}

-As illustrated in Figure~\ref{fig:mrfs_accuracy}, there appears to be an inverse relationship between the evidential demand of a benchmark—quantified by the Mean MRFS—and the performance of state-of-the-art Video-LLMs.
-Existing benchmarks such as NeXT-QA exhibit a lower evidential requirement ($2.61 \ \text{MRFS}$), where Qwen 2.5 VL 7B achieves relatively high accuracy ($76.3\%$), possibly due to the feasibility of single-frame shortcuts or language priors.
-In contrast, HERBench presents a higher burden ($5.49 \ \text{MRFS}$), designed to require the integration of non-redundant, temporally separated cues.
-This increased demand coincides with a lower accuracy of $\ 35.9\%$, a pattern that is consistent with the hypothesized \textit{fusion deficit} in current architectures.
-These results suggest that while models may be effective at retrieving isolated frames, their capacity for compositional reasoning appears to be increasingly challenged as the number of required evidence pieces grows.
+As illustrated in Figure~\ref{fig:mrfs_accuracy}, there is a pronounced inverse relationship between the evidential demand of a benchmark—quantified by the Mean MRFS—and the performance of state-of-the-art Video-LLMs.
+Benchmarks with low evidential requirements, such as TemporalBench ($2.21\ \text{MRFS}$, $87.5\%$) and NeXT-QA~\cite{xiao2021nextqa} ($2.61\ \text{MRFS}$, $76.3\%$), allow Qwen 2.5 VL 7B~\cite{qwen25vl_72b} to achieve relatively high accuracy, possibly due to the feasibility of single-frame shortcuts or language priors.
+Mid-range benchmarks—CVRR-ES, MVBench, LongVideoBench, and MMBench-Video—cluster between $2.8$--$4.4\ \text{MRFS}$ with accuracies that progressively decline from $70.0\%$ to $50.8\%$, tracing the fitted trend closely.
+At the high-demand end, MINERVA ($5.14\ \text{MRFS}$, $37.9\%$), Video-MME ($5.31\ \text{MRFS}$, $50.6\%$), and HERBench ($5.49\ \text{MRFS}$, $35.9\%$) impose substantially greater evidential burdens, coinciding with markedly lower accuracies.
+Notably, AGQA ($3.42\ \text{MRFS}$, $44.0\%$) falls below the trend line, suggesting that factors beyond evidential density—such as compositional question complexity—can independently depress performance.
+The broadened comparison across ten benchmarks strengthens the evidence for a \textit{fusion deficit} in current architectures: while models may be effective at retrieving isolated frames, their capacity for compositional reasoning degrades consistently as the number of required evidence pieces grows.
+HERBench, positioned at the extreme of this spectrum, is specifically designed to stress-test this bottleneck by requiring the integration of non-redundant, temporally dispersed cues.